cyrusbuilt/CyGarage/openhab/README.md

 - You also need to connect your local OpenHAB server to a cloud instance in order to receive push notifications.

 This is because cygarage.rules makes use of the sendBroadcastNotification() method which assumes you have linked your local OH2 server to a cloud OH2 instance, which can then make use of push notifications.
-If you not wish to use push notifications or just don't want to link your local installation to a secure cloud instance, then don't install the cloud connector and comment out the necessary line cygarage.rules.
+If you do not wish to use push notifications or just don't want to link your local installation to a secure cloud instance, then don't install the cloud connector and comment out the necessary line cygarage.rules.

 If all went well, you can now use CyGarage with your OH2 installation and control and monitor the garage door (securely) using the OH2 web console or via the OH2 mobile app.